vatervonacht/podcasts/walter-block.md

 Of course, you were referring to the great Murray Rothbard.
 How did that experience with Murray influence the way you interact with, not just young people, but anyone who might show that glimmer of curiosity in some of our ideas?
-And what lessons do you think Murray left behind that might
+And what lessons do you think Murray left us that might help in spreading the ideas of liberty

 #### Wrap-up
 Are there ideas, concepts even today that you're not quite sure you've settled